Transnational Access to

 Services

-The laboratory also hosts a CHNS analyser separately (without IRMS), which can give accurate levels of carbon, hydrogen, nitrogen, and sulfur in the food matrix.
+The laboratory also hosts a CHNS analyzer separately (without IRMS) which can give accurate levels of carbon, hydrogen, nitrogen, and sulphur in the food matrix.
 We also have dedicated personnel to handle the instruments and the laboratory comes equipped with instruments needed for general pre-processing of food samples (lyophiliser, pulveriser, cold storage, etc.) and for mineral digestion.
-Apart from analytical expertise about running the instruments, our team provides experienced input about the experimental set-up (defined by the requirements and information provided by the user), method standardisation for all analytical measurements, data cleaning, data processing and chemometric interpretation of results using traditional univariate and multivariate techniques.
+Apart from analytical expertise about running the instruments, our team provides experienced input about the experimental set-up (defined by the requirements and information provided by the user), method standardization for all analytical measurements, data cleaning, data processing and chemometric interpretation of results using traditional univariate and multivariate techniques.

 The FASQ laboratories at UNINA offer a comprehensive study of food composition, quality, and traceability aided by NIR spectra, geochemical composition, and stable isotope ratios.
-These are the three of the most established, cost efficient and reliable methods of food traceability for seafood with the possibility of being applied in the market.
-Depending on the needs of the user, one or more methods can be applied to determine fish (seafood), feed and water quality.
+These are the three of the most established, cost efficient and reliable methods of food traceability for seafood with possibility for being applied in the market.
+Depending on the needs of the user, one or more methods can be applied to determine fish (seafood) and feed quality.
 The lab is also equipped with instruments needed for general pre-processing of food samples, such as lyophiliser, pulveriser, cold storage, etc., and a microwave mineral digestor for ICP analysis.

 Support offered